What is Eligibility?

 - technical capability

-Where builders are assessed as a "high risk", this may result in the eligibility application being declined or special conditions imposed.
+Where builders are assessed as a "high risk", this may result in us declining the eligibility application or imposing special conditions on the eligibility.

 Your eligibility profile will include the following conditions: